NITCbase/nitcbase/B18_Code/Disk/README.txt

-A Binary File that disk is present in this directory NITCBase Filesystem is present inside this "disk" binary file
+A Binary File in which disk for NITCbase is simulated NITCBase Filesystem is present inside this "disk" binary file